Skip to main contentSkip to navigation

 3. mdadm metadata capture: We read the mdadm superblocks from each member image to determine stripe size, parity rotation, chunk size, and member ordering.
 Buffalo uses mdadm version 1.2 superblocks on most models.

-4. Offline array assembly: PC-3000 RAID Edition assembles the virtual array from cloned images.
+4. Offline array assembly: We assemble the virtual array from cloned images using mdadm parameters extracted from each member.
 No writes touch the original drives at any point.

-5. Filesystem extraction: We mount the XFS or EXT4 volume from the reconstructed array.
+5. Filesystem extraction: We mount the XFS, EXT4, or Btrfs volume from the reconstructed array.
 XFS recovery uses log replay and allocation group header reconstruction.
 EXT4 uses journal replay and inode table repair.
+Btrfs recovery uses read-only B-tree traversal; we never run destructive in-place repair routines.

 6. Delivery: Recovered data is copied to a target drive, verified against your file list, and shipped back.
 Working copies are purged on request.